TheRenegadeCoder/sample-programs-website/sources/languages/hack/description.md

-According to Wikipedia, Hack is a dialect of PHP used by Facebook.
+According to [Wikipedia][1], Hack is a dialect of PHP used by Facebook.
 Beyond that, Wikipedia was really only able to tell me that the open source language was released in 2014.
 So for once, I had to dig into the documentation.